PANTERA — Vulgar Display of Power

 Essentially, the band keep doing what they were doing on Cowboys, only they are a few steps more brutal about it; indeed, to my ears the opening sections of A New Level aren't too far away from death metal.
 Phil Anselmo's vocals are terrifyingly furious, Dimebag gives an all-time career great performance, and Vinnie Paul's drums really takes the album to the next era.

-As with Cowboys, the tragedy of Dimebag's murder and farce of Phil's racist posturing can't take away from the sheer power of this release.
+As with Cowboys, the tragedy of Dimebag's murder and farce of Phil's racist posturing can't take away the historic significance of this release, even if personally I'm not sure Pantera quite scratch the itch for me.
 If Cowboys From Hell debuted groove metal as a new subgenre, Vulgar Display of Power demonstrates just how extreme groove metal can get.

 siLLy puPPy